Recipes category archive

 Flour: Unbleached white flour with either white whole wheat flour (it’s made from a different strain of wheat from the whole wheat flour we are used to) or rye flour.

-Honey wheat bread: Substitute 1/4 to 1/2 cup honey per loaf for the sugar.
+Honey wheat bread: Substitute 1/4 to 1/2 cup honey per loaf for the sugar before adding the flour.

-Olive bread: About 3/8 cup or more chopped or sliced green olives or “salad” olives plus the juice (I save olive jars when the olives are gone so I can use the juice); supplement with black olive slices if desired.
+Olive bread: About 3/8 cup or more chopped or sliced green olives or “salad” olives plus the juice before adding the flour.
+(I save olive jars when the olives are gone so I can use the juice); supplement with black olive slices if desired.
 Pimento-stuffed olives are fine.

-Asiago bread: About 1/2 cup or more shredded cheese per loaf.
+Asiago bread: About 1/2 cup or more shredded cheese per loaf before adding the flour.
 May substitute or blend grated Romano and Parmesan (avoid the pulverized kind that comes in a shaker).

-Onion bread: About a quarter cup of onion flakes per loaf; supplement with onion powder.
+Onion bread: About a quarter cup of onion flakes per loaf before adding the flour; supplement with onion powder.
+May also used fresh chopped sautéed onions.

 Because everyone needs a break from time to time.